lemonscripting/lemonPyNotes/006_Variable_Scopes.md

 # 006_Variable_Scopes

 ###### In Python, a scope refers to the region of a program where a particular variable is defined and can be accessed.
-The concept of scope is essential for understanding the visibility and lifetime of variables.
-Python has two main types of scopes, Global and Local.
+In general, Python has two main types of scopes, Global and Local.

 ## Global Scope
--Variables defined outside of any function or class have a global scope.
+- Variables defined outside of any function or class have a global scope.
--They can be accessed from anywhere in the code, both inside and outside functions or classes.
+- They can be accessed and modified from anywhere in the code, both inside and outside functions or classes.
--Can be interpreted as the "ROOT DIRECTORY" of the codes
+- Can be interpreted as the "ROOT DIRECTORY" of the codes
 ###### A global variable can be accessed anywhere throughout the code
 ```python
 a = 100